guseggert/clustertest/README.md

 Clustertest is a framework for orchestrating clusters of nodes for testing.
 Clusters and state are transient and are destroyed at the end of the test, and cluster/node configuration is imperative and handled as part of test code.

-Productivity and minimizing cognitive load are primary design goals of clustertest--we want to spend our mental cycles on domain problems, not on maintaining thousands of lines of Kubernetes YAML and debugging emergent behavior in test clusters.
+Productivity and minimizing cognitive load are primary design goals of clustertest, and it aims to be as simple and transparent as possible.

 # Use Cases